-There were mixed reactions as to the appropriateness of the values of SPII's grants.
+There were mixed reactions as to the appropriateness of the values of the grants.
 Many beneficiaries noted that while they could not expect SPII to fund the full value, funding the shortfall was problematic.
 This was particularly true of the smaller companies that found it difficult to obtain funding from the more traditional sources such as commercial banks.
 However, it was generally agreed that having 100% grants opens the programme to risk and that having to put down a small contribution signals the innovators' confidence in their product.
+Furthermore, providing 100% grants may contravene the World Trade Organisation's regulations and be viewed as uncompetitive behaviour.

-1.4.2.4.
+4.2.4.
 The impact SPII has in reducing the barriers to innovation in South Africa

-The results of the survey of SPII applicants reveal that the availability of appropriate forms of financing is perceived to be the greatest barrier to innovation in South Africa.
-This is supported by the findings from the South African Innovation Survey conducted in 2008, where the three mostcited factors that hamper innovation were: the lack of funds within the respondent's enterprise or group, lack of finance from sources outside of the respondent's enterprise, and the high costs of innovation.
-This issue is compounded by the finding that the cost of innovation and the length of pay-off period associated with the innovation are the second and third greatest perceived impediments, respectively.
-Figure 13 below illustrates the perceptions of survey respondents as to what the greatest impediments to innovation are.
+The results of the survey of successful and unsuccessful SPII applicants reveal that the availability of appropriate forms of financing is perceived to be the greatest barrier to innovation in South Africa.
+This is supported by the findings from the South African Innovation Survey conducted in 2008, where the three most-cited factors that hamper innovation were: the lack of funds within the respondent's enterprise or group, lack of finance from sources outside of the respondent's enterprise, and the high costs of innovation.31 This issue is compounded by the finding that the cost of innovation and the length of pay-off period associated with the innovation are the second and third greatest perceived impediments, respectively.
+Figure 20 below illustrates the perceptions of survey respondents as to what the greatest impediments to innovation are.
 This question was answered using a sliding scale between 0 and 100, with 100 meaning insurmountable and 0 meaning not a consideration.